 The challenge to love tenderly is a call to action, not just words.
 In the teenage years, students have an ‘idealised’ and ‘media idea’ of love.
 Love is a more encompassing, lived experience.

-2020 has brought many additional challenges that the Joey’s community has responded to with thoughtfulness and resourcefulness.
-I am very proud of the hard work of the staff to deliver quality education for the students of St Joseph’s during this time.
-Developing resilience and flexibility has been a focus over recent months and essentially together “we’ve got this” and we are going to be fine!
+COVID-19 has seen many additional challenges that the Joey’s community has responded to with thoughtfulness and resourcefulness.
+We continue to meet the challenges of a changing world and I am very proud of the hard work of the staff to deliver quality education for the students of St Joseph’s.
+Developing resilience and flexibility has been our focus and essentially together “we’ve got this” and we are going to be fine!

 Ms Amanda Wilson